HiltonTod/HiltonTod.github.io/_posts/words/2023-05-16-about-tech-writing.md

 recipe for fun.
 While they call it work and not play for a reason—a phrase often heard from my dad—I sincerely enjoy digging into something new and trying to understand it as best I can.
-On a personal note, my curiosity and love of learning is one of the reasons I'm an avid reader ([my reading list](http://todhilton.com/reads/books/), which I believe contributes to my success as a technical writer.
+On a personal note, my curiosity and love of learning is one of the reasons I'm an avid reader (check out [my reading list](http://todhilton.com/reads/books/)), which I believe contributes to my success as a technical writer.

 > Not all readers are leaders, but all leaders are readers. ~Harry S. Truman